Lekuruu/osu.py/README.md

 [![License](https://img.shields.io/badge/license-GPL%203.0-green)](https://github.com/Lekuruu/osu.py/blob/main/LICENSE)

 osu.py is a python library that emulates part of the online functionality of the osu! stable client.
-This is still a work in progress, but I decided to release it anyways.

 **IMPORTANT:**
 Use this library at your own risk!
 I am not responsible for anything that can happen to your account.
 If you want to test it out on a private server, you can set the `server` attribute when initializing the client.